connecticut-digital-services/connecticut-digital-services/src/pages/index.md

     - cta_link: /work
       cta_text: Check out the results
       description: >-
         DMV had a problem.
-They needed a complete REAL ID solution which also included a fully functioning document wizard (in only 30 days!)
+They needed a complete REAL ID solution that also included a fully functioning document wizard (in only 30 days!)
       image: /img/license.png
-      title: DMV gets "Real"
+      title: 'Success Story: DMV gets "Real"'
   announcements_title: >-
-    We're Changing Government through Powerful Digital Solutions That Put the User First
+    We're Changing Government through Powerful Digital Solutions That Put the User in Control
   bg: /img/fall.jpg
   button_text: Subscribe
-  cta_text: Join the Digital Transformation of Connecticut
+  cta_text: Join the Digital Makeover of Connecticut Now
   text: Help Us Build a Visionary Connecticut That Citizens Will Love
 focus:
   cta_text: Learn more about our current projects and initiatives